The Flood (2019 film)

-The Flood is a 2019 British drama film, directed by Anthony Woodley, from a screenplay by Helen Kingston.
+The Flood is a 2019 British drama film directed by Anthony Woodley from a screenplay by Helen Kingston.
 It stars Lena Headey, Ivanno Jeremiah, Mandip Gill, Jack Gordon, Peter Singh, Arsher Ali and Iain Glen.

-It was released on 21 June 2019, by Curzon Artificial Eye.
+The film was released in the United Kingdom on 21 June 2019 by Curzon Artificial Eye.
+It received mixed reviews from critics.

 Synopsis

 Wendy (Lena Headey), a hardened immigration officer is offered a high-profile asylum case, judged on her ability to quickly and clinically reject applicants.
 Through her interrogation, she must uncover whether Haile (Ivanno Jeremiah) is lying and has a more sinister reason for seeking asylum.
 We follow Haile on his perilous 5,000 km journey over oceans, across borders, and amidst the flurry of the Calais Jungle to find solace and safety in the UK.
 But now he must cross the final hurdle.